Yorkshire Puddings

 - If you elect to add more egg yolks, be aware that the batter may have a stronger eggy taste.

-We can't wait for you to enjoy this delicious recipe for Yorkshire Puddings; if you try this recipe be sure to let us know what you think of this English dish!
+We can't wait for you to enjoy this delicious recipe for Yorkshire Puddings; if you try it, let us know what you think of this English dish!

 Cheers,